IanBrettell/PhD-thesis/docs/01-Introduction.md

 \caption{(ref:alfred-wallace)}(\#fig:alfred-wallace)
 \end{figure}

-The presentation made few waves at the time, but Darwin proceeded to complete his opus, *On the Origin of Species by Means of Natural Selection* [@darwinOriginSpeciesMeans1859].
+The presentation made few waves at the time, but Darwin proceeded to complete his opus, *On the Origin of Species by Means of Natural Selection* [@darwinOriginSpeciesMeans1859], where he provided the famous quote:

+>Thus, from the war of nature, from famine and death, the most exalted object which we are capable of conceiving, namely, the production of the higher animals, directly follows.
+There is grandeur in this view of life, with its several powers, having been originally breathed into a few forms or into one; and that, whilst this planet has gone cycling on according to the fixed law of gravity, from so simple a beginning endless forms most beautiful and most wonderful have been, and are being, evolved.

 [WHAT DID HE ACTUALLY SAY?
-EVOLTUION THROUGH NATURAL SELECTION NOW ESTABLISHED AND HAS STOOD THE TEST OF TIME] The book was unexpectedly met with enthusiastic reviews, and sold well [@mukherjeeGeneIntimateHistory2016].
-However two crucial questions yet remained: how was the variation within species generated in the first place, and how were the traits transmitted to future generations? [@mukherjeeGeneIntimateHistory2016]
+EVOLTUION THROUGH NATURAL SELECTION NOW ESTABLISHED AND HAS STOOD THE TEST OF TIME] The book was unexpectedly met with enthusiastic reviews, and sold well.
+Darwin's theory of evolution through natural selection has since stood the test of time, and is now established as the core process by which life on Earth acquires new and wondrous forms.
+At the time of publication of the *Origin of Species*, however, two crucial questions still remained unanswered: how was the variation within species generated in the first place, and how were the traits transmitted to future generations? [@mukherjeeGeneIntimateHistory2016]

 ### Gregor Mendel